TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 **Flipped Images**  In order to enhance data set without having to operate the simulator, I tried flipping the images that I captured.
 This doubled the data set and is similar to driving the track in the opposite direction.

 <p align="center"><img src='img/flip1.jpg' > </p>
-<p align="center"><b>Center lane driving.</b></p>
+<p align="center"><b>Original Image.</b></p>

 <p align="center"><img src='img/flip2.jpg' > </p>
-<p align="center"><b>Center lane driving.</b></p>
+<p align="center"><b>Flipped Image.</b></p>

 **Other Techniques** Some of the other techniques I tried were to capture case of recovering from being on one side of the road or the other.
 This was difficult for me to accomplish.
 I also created a data set of 2 laps.
 Neither of these seemed to help generate a successful model.

-In training the model, I spent way too much time training on my poor quality data which, of course, did not yield models which could drive the track successfully.
+**Model Training** In training the model, I spent way too much time training on my poor quality data which, of course, did not yield models which could drive the track successfully.
 Initially, I never knew if it was my network architecture or the data that was at fault.
 I slowly began to suspect that the data was just not good enough.
 My simulator driving is bad!
 Therefor, I was training my model how to drive poorly!

 Finally, after much frustration, I ended up using Udacity's data set which is much richer and higher quality than what I was able to produce myself.
 After inspecting it, I noticed it included a lap (perhaps more) of driving the track in the opposite direction, so I removed my image flipping code form model.py.